Provisional staffing round

 Your provisional staffing is a guaranteed minimum for the coming year (also known as guaranteed minimum formula staffing).

-If your entitlement notice identifies a reduction in staffing then your board of trustees may need to conduct a curriculum and pastoral needs analysis before disestablishing a position(s).
+If your entitlement notice identifies a reduction in staffing then your board may need to conduct a curriculum and pastoral needs analysis before disestablishing a position(s).

 To calculate your provisional staffing entitlement, we use a provisional roll.
 This, is a prediction of your school’s roll for the following year (your predicted resourcing roll).
 We predict the roll on a specific date.
 The date is dependent on the school type.